inrick/configs/README.md

 GNOME can be configured by running `./gnome-setup`, though note that this will overwrite existing GNOME settings.

+KDE can be (partially) configured by running `./kde-setup`, but, again, note that existing settings will be overwritten.

 Remember to also [configure vim](https://github.com/inrick/Vim-config/).